 Thus, homemade Kombucha is much livelier than the ones being available in beverage stores and furthermore you have full control over your tea fungus at any time.
 Type and quality of all ingredients, fermentation time as well as any other further processing is up to your preference.
 If you want to get a live and proactive original Kombucha fungus, you would usually need to rely on a friend or someone who knows someone who is willing to share some of their SCOBY.
 Compared, a small living Kombucha culture is mostly about 30 to 40 Euros throughout pharmacies.
 However, this culture may not be as fit as the traditional one with its astonishing skill for regeneration and adaptability.

 Once you purchased an original Kombucha tea mushroom, every liter of tea made by it costs you only about 20 cents (for water, tea and sugar).
-With good and thorough care, your SCOBY will continue to grow while constantly regenerating itself – for that, you may have found a friend for a life-time.
+With good and thorough care, your scoby will continue to grow while constantly regenerating itself – for that, you may have found a friend for a life-time.

 How Much Kombucha May I Drink?